 The BC Priorities Project (BCP)is a research and educational collaboration between SFU’s School of Public Policy and provincial government and other agency partners.
 The goals of the project are to enhance the learning outcomes of our students by giving them the opportunity to work on public policy issues of concern to government ministries and agencies.

-Each year, the first-year cohort receive topic areas from external organizations participating as a BCP project partner.
-In teams of four to six members, students investigate the problems over the two semesters of the Introduction to Policy Issues I and II courses (PLCY 800 and 807).
+Each year, the first-year cohort receive topic areas from external organizations participating as BCP project partners.
+In teams of four to six members, students investigate the policy problems over the two semesters of the Introduction to Policy Issues I and II courses (PLCY 800 and 807).
 The program is structured to match students’ interests with organizational needs in evidence-based research and policy analysis.
 Each student team delivers a written report and presentation regarding their findings and recommendations to members of the partner organizations.
-Timeline: starting October with project completion in late March/early April.
+Timeline: starting in October, with project completion in late March/early April.
 Interested organizations can contact us from May to August to discuss becoming a BCP partner.

 Partner Organizations and Projects - 2020/21